cakephp/docs/en/appendices/orm-migration.rst

         ->where(['author_id' => 1])
         ->first();

-If you are a loading a single record by its primary key, it will be better to just call ``get()``::
+If you are loading a single record by its primary key, it will be better to just call ``get()``::

     $article = $this->Articles->get(10);